inaamii/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and_rule : Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 10-love_exponent_breath : Write a script that displays the result of BREATH to the power LOVE 11-binary_to_decimal : Write a script that converts a number from base 2 to base 10.
+12-combinations : Create a script that prints all possible combinations of two letters, except oo.